-BABY's ARRIVAL: Contact me as soon as possible after delivery so we can firm up your session date.
-I like to photograph newborns between day 5 and 12.
+Contact me as soon as possible after delivery so we can firm up your session date.
+Newborns are best photographed between 7 and 14 days.
 This is the perfect time to get those great posed, squishy baby shots because family and baby have developed somewhat of a schedule and baby is of the age where they are still sleepy.
 It may be possible to photograph your baby outside of this timeframe, but please contact me.

-WHAT TO BRING: If your baby takes a pacifier, PLEASE ENSURE you bring it!
+If your baby takes a pacifier, PLEASE ENSURE you bring it!
 This is often essential to settle baby into those cute positions.
-Make sure to bring plenty of formula if your baby does not breastfeed.
+Make sure to bring plenty of formula if your baby does not breastfeed as well as diapers and wipes (I'll also have some available).
 I am also happy to help incorporate sentimental, military, or sports items (please send photos of these items in advance to help me prepare).

-LITTLE BABY MESSES: Let's face it... baby's poop, and pee, and spit up.
-And I expect this.
+Let's face it... baby's make messes.
+I expect this.
 While some photos of your baby will be while they are wrapped and have a diaper underneath, some photos will be taken while they are in their birthday suit.
 Please don't worry about messes.
 It is a normal part of the process that I expect.
 All my blankets, outfits, etc. are washed after each session.

-SO WHAT DO WE WEAR?
 Keep it simple... although you can have a little color, please skip anything that looks too busy for family members so we can capture some classic photos.
-I also recommend that parents dress in layers because the studio will be very warm... a cami under a sweater or bloouse is great for Moms and big sisters while short sleeves under button-ups or sweaters is great for Dads and big brothers.
+I also recommend that parents dress in layers because the studio will be very warm... a cami under a sweater or blouse is great for Moms and big sisters while short sleeves under button-ups or sweaters is great for Dads and big brothers.
 Moms can also use my newborn wraps and maternity gowns for photos with their newborn.